jeremydumais/CPP-SMTPClient-library/README.md

 ## 📰 What's new

+- Version 1.1.7: Added support for the XOAUTH2 authentication method.
+This change has been made by rcosnita (https://github.com/rcosnita).
+Many thanks!
 - Version 1.1.6: Added support in the attachment class for Content-ID.
 It will be really useful to uniquely identify and reference resources to embed in the message.